 Delaware North has now ended its agreement with Miomni.

-“The West Virginia Lottery stands ready to work with Delaware North to bring both sportsbooks back online as quickly as possible once Delaware North has a solution in place,” Myers said Friday.
+“The West Virginia Lottery stands ready to work with Delaware North to bring places for where to play baccarat online and both sportsbooks back online as quickly as possible once Delaware North has a solution in place,” Myers said Friday.

 Myers said the Lottery is working with Delaware North “to ensure that Delaware North honors and redeems all resulted bets and provides its customers with the ability to access their accounts and withdraw their funds.”

 Delaware North customers can call 866-807-4007, or email firstname.lastname@example.org for customer support and information.

 Myers told MetroNews last week Delaware North was “very active” in trying to mediate a settlement.

 “I know that they are talking.
 I can’t tell you they are talking calmly at this point,” Myers said after last week’s state Lottery Commission meeting.

 The companies involved in the dispute are both based overseas which adds a layer of difficulty, according to Myers.